zzhangjii/learning-library/workshops/security-cloud-day/services/idcs/contents/IA-SAML.md

 IDCS provides support for standard SAML 2.0 Browser POST Login & Logout Profiles.

-In this demo, we will setup integration with **Salesforce** using SAML.
+In this exercise, we will setup integration with **Salesforce** using SAML.

 ## Scenario